 A religion usually encompasses a set of stories, symbols, beliefs and practices, often with a supernatural quality, that give meaning to the practitioner's experiences of life through reference to an ultimate power or reality.
 It may be expressed through prayer, ritual, meditation, music and art, among other things.
 It may focus on specific supernatural, metaphysical, and moral claims about reality (the cosmos, and human nature) which may yield a set of religious laws, ethics, and a particular lifestyle.
 Religion also encompasses ancestral or cultural traditions, writings, history, and mythology, as well as personal faith and religious experience.
+The term "religion" refers to both the personal practices related to communal faith and to group rituals and communication stemming from shared conviction.
+"Religion" is sometimes used interchangeably with "faith" or "belief system,"[2] but it is more socially defined than personal convictions, and it entails specific behaviors, respectively.

 Christianity is a monotheistic religion centered on the life and teachings of Jesus as presented in the New Testament.